captain-nimo/TestingWithTestCafe/README.md

 		iii. test_loblaw_site_mobile.js

 	These files execute the test cases.
-Some functionalitis are implemented by calling TestCafe built-in functions, some functionalities are implemented in the specific files, and some common functionalities are implemented by calling functions from 'utilities.js'.
+Some functionalitis are implemented by calling TestCafe library functions, some functionalities are implemented in the specific files, and some common functionalities are implemented by calling functions from 'utilities.js'.

 ##### Run the test Scripts for Loblaw website: